mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

 #### Update modes field

-The field update mode is a predefined select field which controls the update mode inside InDesign when rendering of a document takes place.
+The field update mode is a predefined select field that controls the update mode inside InDesign when rendering of a document takes place.
 The default configuration is suitable for most projects.

 ![Plugin FactoryField Update mode](../img/plugin-factoryField_update_mode.png)